lonelyplanet/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

-A three-letter prefix of `LPM` should always be used for class names and constants, however may be omitted for Core Data entity names.
+A three-letter prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.
+Three-letter prefixes should be created on a per-project basis, and used for that project.
+For instance, Postcards uses the `PCA` prefix.
+Code that is intended to be used in a cross-app manner (e.g. code that's part of a private CocoaPod) should be prefixed with `LPM`.

 **For example:**